Get my newest recipe via email:

 ready for the freezer Banana Waffles with Peanut Butter Maple Syrup | Letty's Kitchen

 As far as I’m concerned, the main reason waffles have indented squares is to catch and fill with maple syrup.
-Truth out: I love maple syrup so much that when I finish a plate of waffles, or pancakes, or French toast, I lick the leftover syrup off the plate.
+Truth confession: I love maple syrup so much that when I finish a plate of waffles, or pancakes, or French toast, I lick the leftover syrup off the plate.
 If it’s just Robbie and me, I hold the plate to my face and lick it right at the table.
 (If there’s anyone else around, I’ll exit the room so they don’t see me do it.)
 After eating these banana waffles with peanut butter maple syrup, of course I licked the plate!! 😉

 over head shot of Banana Waffles with Peanut Butter Maple Syrup | Letty's Kitchen